 This Code of Conduct ("Code of Conduct" or "Code") is the foundation of the Colorado Access compliance program.

-Compliance means doing what we must do to meet rules, regulations, contract requirements and internal policies and procedures.
+Compliance means doing what we must do to meet the requirements that govern our business, including laws, rules, regulations, contract requirements and internal policies and procedures.

 Ethics means doing what we should do in our actions with others, with respect to what is right and wrong.